-Note - if you had paid out the loan on 1 December 2000 and had the TESOP Trustee pass the shares to you:
+Note - if you had paid out the loan on 1 December 2001 and had the TESOP Trustee pass the shares to you:

-- Your cost base for future sale purposes would be \$6.19 (assuming you held these shares for at least 30 days prior to disposing of them); and - You would have to hold the shares for a further 12 months to be eligible for the 50% CGT discount.
+Your cost base for future sale purposes would be \$5.41 (assuming you held these shares for at least 30 days prior to disposing of them); and

+You would have to hold the shares for a further 12 months to be eligible for the 50% CGT discount.

-4. TESOP 97 Extra Non-Loan Shares
+TESOP 97 Extra Non-Loan Shares

 - As part of the 1997 Public float of Telstra shares you took up the maximum employee offer of 2,000 non-loan shares.
-You did not take advantage of the Telstra loan. - Consequently you were entitled to 500 extra non-loan shares. - These shares were subject to a trade Restriction Period. - On 15 November 2000, the expiry of the restriction period, you sold your shares for \$6.75 per share. - For the purposes of this example we have assumed that the tax market value of the share is the same as its market value and we have ignored selling costs such as brokerage. - We have also assumed that you are a continuing employee
+You did not take advantage of the Telstra loan. - Consequently you were entitled to 500 extra non-loan shares. - These shares were subject to a trade Restriction Period which expired on 15 November 2000.
+The tax market value of the shares was \$6.58 on 15 November 2000. - On 1 November 2001, you sold your shares for \$4.90 per share. - For the purposes of this example we have assumed that the tax market value of the share is the same as its market value and we have ignored selling costs such as brokerage. - We have also assumed that you are a continuing employee